vroger11/vroger11.github.io/README.md

 I am currently a PhD student with [Julien Pinquier](https://www.irit.fr/~Julien.Pinquier/index_en.php) and [Jérôme Farinas](https://www.irit.fr/~Jerome.Farinas/).
 The project consists in creating an Automatic System of Inteligibility Measurement (SAMI).
-It involves using clinical data, use of recent machine learning algorithms (such as neural networks) and some data analysis.
+It involves using clinical data, use of recent machine learning algorithms (such as Deep Neural Network or Statistical models) and some data analysis.

 I obtained my Master Degree in computer science (Artificial Intelligence, Pattern Recognition and Robotics) in 2015 at Paul Sabatier (Toulouse, France).